 Ability to request repeat scripts directly through the app.

 View information about medication (precautions, side effects, info at a glance).
+Will an AI summary which can be beneficial to the patient (e.g. 100 words) create risk for us.

 Potential MVPX value add: check for contra-indications based on known allergies/conditions and prescribed medication.

-Prescription Fulfillment Process:
+Prescription Fulfilment Process:

 Ability to select a profile (if managing multiple family members).

-View a list of available partner pharmacies, potentially filtered by location or preference.
+View a list of available partner pharmacies, potentially filtered by location or preference or send to multiple geolocated partner pharmacies.

 Ability to receive and view quotations from pharmacies for the prescribed medication.